Bank-Builder/ss-tool/README.md

-    -s, --silent    does not display verbose details -c, --cleanup   removes all git cloned sub-directories & docker db when done -g, --git-ref   add an optional custom git reference eg 243 to match issue 243 --help      display this help and exit
+    -s, --silent    does not display verbose details -c, --cleanup   removes all git cloned sub-directories & docker db when done -g, --git-ref   add an optional custom git reference eg 243 to match issue 243 -p, --push-git  push to GitHub, default behaviour creates branch but does not push --help      display this help and exit
         --version   display version and exit